-Best guitar picks: buying advice
+Best guitar picks: Product guide

 Well, both guitarists and tortoises alike are ever thankful for that.
-Dunlop has brought out a multitude of picks since, many offering a specialized playing experience for, say, alternate picking, but the Tortex in its basic happy-medium shape, with its sharp and bright response, feels like the best launchpad for your playing.
+Dunlop has brought out a multitude of picks since, many offering a specialized playing experience for certain playing styles, but we discovered that the Tortex, in its basic happy-medium shape and with its sharp and bright response, feels like the best launchpad for your playing.

 Consider it a blank slate for all styles, a foundational essential that keeps us using them until long after the powdery chalk finish has worn off through playing.
 It’s available in all kinds of gauges, so there is something for everyone.
 But a 0.88mm, green Tortex, that’s the one.

-Some variations of Gravity picks have the unpolished “master finish” around the pick edge which can feel a little scratchy to some but offer a nice tactile response in a pick designed for fast and precise picking.
+Some variations of Gravity picks have the unpolished “master finish” around the pick edge which can feel a little scratchy to some but offer a nice tactile response in a pick designed for fast and precise playing.

 Metallica’s shredder-in-chief switched to these a few years ago after sending his spec request to pick titans Dunlop.
 It takes the Dunlop Jazz pickup design and runs with it.
 There is a bold v-shape cutout to enhance grip on a pick that is already pretty grippy thanks to the raised branding.

 We found that although the thickness took a bit of getting used to, those beveled edges ensure the pick attack is sharp and precise and the edge of the pick glides off the string whether you are playing an upstroke or downstroke.